Gen H Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Gen H’s changes.
-Even though using the tool is not a condition for being on the Gen H panel, demonstrating you can stay up to date with Gen H’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.
+This system assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Gen H’s changes.
+Even though utilising the software is not a condition for being on the Gen H panel, demonstrating you can stay up to date with Gen H’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel status.

-The software creates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.
+The system generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Gen H

-Mortgage companies frequently change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from Gen H are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes